Nazir Afzal: After the CPS

-In March 2015 it was reported that Afzal was leaving the CPS.
+In March 2015, it was reported that Afzal was leaving the CPS.
 A CPS spokesman said "Nazir Afzal is leaving the service as part of [an] on-going drive for efficiency" and that "there has been no impropriety on the part of Mr Afzal".

 Once he left the CPS, Afzal began to speak even more widely, and found a large audience for his messages, that violence against women infects all communities, that authorities are still unwilling to believe the victims, and that there is a deficit of leadership in the British Muslim community.
 "Having prosecuted perpetrators from more than 60 countries and [dealt with] victims from more than 50 countries, I know there isn't any community where women and girls are safe.
 It's a power thing and power sadly infects every community and therefore our responsibility has to begin with listening to victims and survivors."
 He draws parallels between the way gangs groom children for sexual exploitation and the way Islamists lure young people into radicalisation.
 Both prey on young people who feel unwanted, unloved and are more likely to be open to manipulation, Afzal argued.
 He explained that strategies to target radicalisation had to appeal more to young people and called for more community-led efforts to combat the forces of radicalisation.

 Afzal became chief executive of the Association of Police and Crime Commissioners in 2016.
-He resigned from this post, which restricted his political expression, immeditately after the Manchester Arena bombing in May 2017 in order to express his views on the topical BBC television programme Question Time.
+He resigned from this post, which restricted his political expression, immediately after the Manchester Arena bombing in May 2017 in order to express his views on the topical BBC television programme Question Time.

 In 2017 he joined the Complaints Committee of the Independent Press Standards Organisation as its first BAME member.
 In January 2018 he was appointed, alongside Yasmin Khan of the Halo Project, as an advisor to the Welsh government on issues around violence against women, promising "to make Wales one of the safest places in Europe to be a woman."
 He often speaks and writes about how much depends on the undervalued leadership of women in small charities, working to combat gender-based problems and extremism in their own communities.

-In September 2018 he became Chair of the Corporation Board of Hopwood Hall College.
+In September 2018, he became Chair of the Corporation Board of Hopwood Hall College.
 Previous education positions included a Pro-Vice Chancellorship of the University of West London.
 He is Honorary Lecturer in law at University of Manchester and Pro-Chancellor at Brunel University, London.
-In August 2022 he will take up the role of Chancellor of the University of Manchester, succeeding Lemn Sissay.
+In August 2022 he took up the role of Chancellor of the University of Manchester, succeeding Lemn Sissay.

 In December 2018, Afzal contacted the police in relation to English Defence League founder Tommy Robinson's interview with the 16-year-old alleged perpetrator of assaults on Syrian refugees at Almondbury Community School.
-Afzal stated that posting material naming the boy after he had been charged was an unlawful breech of reporting restrictions.
+Afzal stated that posting material naming the boy after he had been charged was an unlawful breach of reporting restrictions.

+Since May 2021, he has been chair of the Catholic Safeguarding Standards Agency (CSSA), the professional body for safeguarding in the Catholic Church in England and Wales.